-For additional information on using this procedure see the section "Using the bulk import and export procedures" in the Derby Tools and Utilities Guide.
+For additional information on using this procedure, see the section "Importing and exporting data" in the Derby Server and Administration Guide.

 The following example shows how to export information from the STAFF table in a SAMPLE database to the myfile.del file.